terramate-io/terramate-docs/cli/on-boarding/terraform.md

 ```
 ## 7: Sync stacks to Terramate Cloud

-After setting up your Terramate Cloud organization, let's sync the stacks configured in your Terraform project to Terramate Cloud.
+After setting up your Terramate Cloud organization, let's sync the stacks configured in your repository to Terramate Cloud.
 The easiest to sync your stacks is to run a drift detection workflow in all stacks and sync the result to Terramate Cloud:

 ```bash
 terramate run \